dentarg/auth0-blog/_posts/2017-09-26-rxjs-advanced-tutorial-with-angular-web-speech-part-2.markdown

 Most of the markup is standard Bootstrap CSS.
 However, we have a `[style.width]` attribute which is data bound to our component's `width` property: a string that consists of a number and percentage symbol.
 As this member is updated by our `progressSub` subscription, the width of the progress bar UI element will change dynamically.
 The `attr.aria-valuenow` attribute will also be updated with the `progress` property.

-> **Note:** In Angular, the declarative attributes are _not_ HTML attributes.
+> **Note:** In Angular, the declarative data-bound attributes are _not_ HTML attributes.
 Instead, they're _properties_ of the DOM node.
 You can read more about this [shift in the mental model in the documentation here](https://angular.io/guide/template-syntax#html-attribute-vs-dom-property).

 ### Progress Bar Component Styles